How Much Does Hardwood Floor Repair Cost?

 Minor scratches and scuffs are some of the most common hardwood floor issues.
 Small areas may be treated with filler sticks, blending pens, or localized sanding and stain touch-ups.

-- Typical cost: $25 to $100 per scratch for localized professional repair, or $2 to $6 per sq. ft. when a larger area needs attention.
+- Typical cost: $25 to $100 per scratch for localized professional repair, or $1 to $8 per sq. ft. when a larger area needs attention.
+Light surface scratches that affect only the finish can be buffed and recoated at the lower end of that range; deeper scratches that reach the wood require sanding, filling, and spot refinishing at the higher end.

 - Best for: Light to moderate damage where the wood underneath is still solid.